-The CU Denver is committed to providing a safe and non-discriminatory environment for all members of the university community.
-The university prohibits all forms of Sexual Misconduct, including sexual assault, dating violence, domestic violence, stalking, and all other conduct prohibited by Title IX and other sexual misconduct.
-These forms of misconduct and Related Violations are defined in APS 5014, Sexual Misconduct, Intimate Partner Violence, and Stalking Policy (Appendix A).
-This document identifies the procedures the university follows when it receives a report alleging sexual misconduct.
-The university uses these procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the policy.
+CU Denver is committed to providing a safe and non-discriminatory environment for all members of the University community.
+The University prohibits all forms of Sexual Misconduct, including sexual assault, dating violence, domestic violence, and stalking, and all other conduct prohibited by Title IX and other sexual misconduct.
+These forms of misconduct and Related Violations are defined in APS 5014, the CU systemwide Sexual Misconduct, Intimate Partner Violence, and Stalking Policy.

-The Office of Equity's administration of the policy is conducted in accordance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and other applicable federal and state laws.
+The university uses the Office of Equity Resolution Procedures to investigate and resolve any such allegations and to impose disciplinary sanctions against individuals found responsible for violating the Policy.
+The Office of Equity's administration of the Policy is conducted in accordance with Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, and other applicable federal and state laws.